 Here are two helpful webpages from Government of Canada’s official website:

 It pays to be very careful.
-Canada has all sorts of rules and still coloured people get injured a lot.
-Forced marriages are taking place among the White people; but, the colored people can be injured as well.
+Canada has all sorts of rules and still non-white people get injured a lot.
+Forced marriages are taking place among the White people too; but, the non-white people can be gravely mistreated as well.
 For example, I was at a business networking seminar when a senior professional came up to me and tried confusing me by saying, “Your face tells me that you want children.”
 I looked at him; and, said that I don’t know what he wants.
 I have never seen him before; and, I avoided him throughout the networking session.
 You can tell how some Canadian men talk to women.
-They don’t really know what they are doing or saying.
+They don’t really know (sound drunk or drugged) what they are doing or saying.

 Always keep a journal about what is happening to you in Canada.
-I have a large case file; first draft of a book; some printed thoughts and experiences; and, 4 digital backups of a whole lot of shit that took place here in Canada.
-I plan to finish writing my book, Intertwined, and show the world the true face of Canada.
+Even I have record of certain abusive things that have happened to me; I plan to finish writing my book, Intertwined and show the world the true face of Canada.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.